-binary relation neq, equivalent, approx
+neq, equivalent, approx, factorof

-binary logical relation implies
+implies

-binary set relation in, notin, notsubset, notprsubset
+in, notin, notsubset, notprsubset

-binary series relation tendsto
+tendsto

-n-ary relation eq, leq, lt, geq, gt
+eq, leq, lt, geq, gt

-n-ary set relation subset, prsubset
+subset, prsubset

 The MathML content tags include a number of canonically empty elements which denote arithmetic and logical relations.
 Relations are characterized by the fact that, if an external application were to evaluate them (MathML does not specify how to evaluate expressions), they would typically return a truth value.
 By contrast, operators generally return a value of the same type as the operands.
 For example, the result of evaluating a < b is either true or false (by contrast, 1 + 2 is again a number).